Group of women in a meeting

 Human Rights and Community Relations Policy

 Our aim is to respect internationally recognized human rights.
 These rights encompass those rights set out in the International Bill of Human Rights and the principles relating to rights set out in the International Labor Organization's Declaration on Fundamental Principles and Rights at Work, as well as the eight Fundamental Conventions that develop them.
 The term "respect" implies that we will make reasonable efforts to prevent our activities from causing negative impacts on human rights and, if they do occur, we will do our best to mitigate or remedy the harm.
+To achieve this goal, we have established a series of commitments in the following high-level areas: due diligence, impact remediation, stakeholders, and business relationships.
+View the full Policy in the following infographic or, below, in the document containing the Policy.

 • Due diligence